ClickHouse/examples/README.md

 ## ClickHouse docker compose recipes

-A list of ClickHouse [docker compose](https://docs.docker.com/compose/) recipes:
+A [list](./docker-compose-recipes/README.md) of ClickHouse recipes using docker compose recipes:

+- Clickhouse single node with Keeper
 - ClickHouse and Grafana
 - ClickHouse and Minio S3
 - Clickhouse and LDAP (OpenLDAP)